-API keys let you authenticate programmatic requests to the DocPipe API, such as triggering pipelines via the HTTP trigger.
+API keys let you authenticate programmatic requests to the DocPipe API, such as triggering pipelines via the webhook trigger.

 Creating an API key